HPC News: Cray, NVIDIA Win Supercomputing Contracts

 NVIDIA wins DARPA contract

-) to research embedded processor technologies that could lead to dramatic improvements in the ability of autonomous vehicles to collect and process data from on-board sensors.
+NVIDIA announced that it has been awarded a contract worth up to $20 million from the Defense Advanced Research Projects Agency (DARPA) to research embedded processor technologies that could lead to dramatic improvements in the ability of autonomous vehicles to collect and process data from on-board sensors.
 As a five year contract the money will fund research for processors that are 75-times more energy efficient than current embedded solutions.
 The goal is to enable surveillance and computer vision systems in ground and airborne vehicles to collect and analyze vastly more data than can be processed today in real time.

 “The technologies developed with this program can transform the capabilities of embedded systems, making autonomous vehicles more practical and intelligent,” said Steve Keckler, senior director of Architecture Research at NVIDIA.
 “This research will help NVIDIA continue to advance mobile computing for both government and consumer applications.”